Trigger a backup using the command-line interface

 - backupset_name indicates the backup set for which you want to run a backup.

-Druva Phoenix executes maximum two backup jobs simultaneously that you trigger using the CLI, irrespective of the number of the ongoing scheduled backup jobs.
+Druva executes maximum two backup jobs simultaneously that you trigger using the CLI, irrespective of the number of the ongoing scheduled backup jobs.
 When a backup job is triggered from the CLI, the progress log displays the "Backup job triggered from command line" message.
 On successful trigger of the backup job, the CLI responds with the "Backup job successfully triggered" message as shown in the following screenshot.